 I (Jeremy) first moved to San Francisco in 2009 for college, bright-eyed and bushy-tailed and right in the middle of that perfect time period between Tech Boom 1.0 and Tech Boom 2.0.
 The city I moved to was quirky and affordable: I was able to work as a barista and attend art school while still being able to pay for rent and my college social life.

 That seems like a long time ago now – an affordable San Francisco feels like a distant memory.
-Since then, I’ve changed as much the city has.
+Since then, I’ve changed as much as the city has.
 But a few things have remained the same: I’ll always get that butterfly-in-my-stomach feeling of excitement when I cross over the Bay Bridge from our current home in Oakland and catch glittering sunlight reflecting off skyscrapers in the Financial District and shining on Coit Tower, or when I’m able to catch a glimpse of the Golden Gate Bridge unobscured by fog.

 One more thing has stayed the same: San Francisco will always be a city that changes.
 Since San Francisco first began to attract hopeful visionaries in the early days of the Gold Rush, it’s been a lightning rod for whatever’s next, new, and exciting.
 San Francisco feels like the future – but pieces of the city will always reflect its past.
 The Summer of Love in 1967 may have felt like the next big thing for young Americans at the time, but today, Haight-Ashbury feels like it’s charmingly frozen in time, a living museum to an era long gone.